-The price of cataract surgery varies, depending on your prescription and your own specific requirements.
+The price of cataract surgery in Ireland varies, depending on your prescription and your own specific requirements.
 Optical Express believes that it should be affordable for all of our patients.
 We provide a range of pricing and finance options so that you can choose the one that suits your needs best.

 As well as checking your vision and your prescription, the tests we'll perform on your eyes will help us gather the information we need to check that they're healthy and that there are no signs of eye disease.

 This test will check your peripheral vision, and identify if there are any problems with any part of your visual field.
 If so, it'll determine if one or both eyes are affected, the extent of the problem, and what the chances are of it worsening.

 This is a quick and painless procedure.
 The specular microscope captures high quality images of the back surface of the cornea, and checks for irregularities which may be early warning signs of a number of eye diseases.

 An optometrist consultation is the first step towards corrective eye surgery.
 It's a very thorough eye examination which can take up to 2 hours.
 Some of the tests will be familiar to you already, but additional tests are conducted too.
 All the tests are painless.

 Following the examination, your optometrist will interpret the results and compare them to the International Medical Advisory Board suitability guidelines, to determine your suitability for surgery.

 This technology is used during your eye examination.
 It's a computer-controlled machine which identifies any issues your eyes have with focusing light accurately onto your retina.
 You'll look into the machine using two lenses, and be asked to focus on a picture while the auto-refractor calculates an approximate prescription using your ability to focus on an image.

 This is a technique which maps the curved surface of the cornea.
 A 3D map of the eye helps your optometrist to assess any alterations in the shape of your cornea, and to diagnose various visual conditions.